London

 Contribute to academic capacity building in Central Asia and support economic development, social well-being and environmental justice agendas in the region.

-Dr. Gulzat Botoeva, University of Roehampton, UK.
+Dr Gulzat Botoeva, University of Roehampton, UK

-Dr Gulzat Botoeva is a Senior Lecturer in Criminology at the University of Roehampton.
+Gulzat Botoeva is a Senior Lecturer in Criminology at the University of Roehampton.
 Her recent research project focuses on illegal gold mining in Kyrgyzstan, criminalisation and de-legitimation of mining protests.
 Her previous research project was focused on small-scale hashish harvesting in Kyrgyzstan.
 In general, Gulzat is interested in studying illegal and informal economies (drug production, illegal gold mining and illegal monies) in a post-Soviet context; mainly using qualitative research methods and ethnographies of crime.
 She has published with Theoretical Criminology, The International Journal of Drug Policy, and Central Asian Survey journals.
 She contributed a paper on local protests around gold mining in Kyrgyzstan to a forthcoming publication Central Asian World.

 Dr Katherine Hughes